 - 2. Consider your options.

 - Consider your options for intervening.
 Think about what you could do.
-What are factors that you need to consider?
+What factors do you need to consider?
 Some include:

 - Time of day